Cross Cultural Mentor Program

 - Must commit to 2 semesters (Fall and Spring) unless completing your program of study in December.
 CCMs are volunteer, unpaid positions.

-- Attend one training session on a Saturday in April
+- Attend one training retreat on a weekend in April

 - Return to campus on time for training and International Orientation (Training: Wednesday & Thursday, August before orientation)

 - Keep schedule open during the orientation.
 During this time, you will be expected to give a priority to the international orientation responsibilities

 - Enthusiastically participate in all orientation activities and events

 - Maintain contact with your assigned small group throughout their first semester

 - Commit to meet with mentor group mid-semester for a cultural, social or sports activity etc.

 - Sharpen intercultural and interpersonal leadership skills through intensive training sessions

 - Gain experience with program development and facilitating small groups